-MOTORCYCLE ENGINES PRODUCE A GREAT AMOUNT OF HEAT WHILE RUNNING.
+- ALWAYS PARK YOUR MOTORBIKE ON A SOLID AND HORIZONTAL SUR-FACE. - NEVER LEAVE YOUR MOTORCYCLE WITHOUT SUPERVISION IF THE ENGINE IS RUNNING. - MOTORCYCLE ENGINES PRODUCE A GREAT AMOUNT OF HEAT WHILE RUNNING.
 THE ENGINE, EXHAUST PIPE, MUFFLER, BRAKE ROTORS, AND SHOCK ABSORBERS CAN BECOME VERY HOT.
 DO NOT TOUCH ANY OF THESE PARTS AFTER OPERATING THE MOTORCYCLE, AND TAKE CARE TO PARK IT WHERE PEDESTRIANS ARE NOT LIKELY TO TOUCH IT AND GET BURNED.

 - CLOSE THE FUEL TAP WHEN LEAVING YOUR VEHICLE.
-OTHERWISE THE CARBURETTOR CAN FLOOD AND FUEL WILL ENTER THE ENGINE. - Never park your motorcycle in places where there exist fire hazards due to dry grass or other easily flammable materials.
+OTHERWISE THE CARBURETTOR CAN FLOOD AND FUEL WILL ENTER THE ENGINE. - NEVER PARK YOUR MOTORCYCLE IN FIRE HAZARDOUS PLACES DUE TO DRY GRASS OR OTHER EASILY FLAMMABLE MATERIALS.